 Japan In Action

-As of today, the bank of Japan left monetary policy intact and maintained a pledge to keep ultra low rates in place until at least Spring 2020.
-The January 2020 contract is now at 1.60%, which cause the dollar to pave its way for higher gold prices.
+As of today, the bank of Japan left monetary policy intact and maintained a pledge to keep ultra-low rates in place until at least Spring 2020.
+The January 2020 contract is now at 1.60%, which causes the dollar to pave its way for higher gold prices.